 Production in Residence Program

-The Arts Education area of Student Life offers a Production In Residence Program for current students or alumni who are looking for a space to develop a new production.
+The Arts Education area of SEE offers a Production In Residence Program for current students or alumni who are looking for a space to develop a new production.
 The program is application-based and on-site dates are limited when academics are not in session.
 Interested arts productions/events may reach out to GMT@barnard.edu for more information.